GanghyunLee/datasciencecoursera/Exploratory_Data_Analysis/week4_Course_Project/README.md

 * <b>type</b> : The type of source (point, non-point, on-road, or non-road)
 * <b>year</b> : The year of emissions recorded

 Source Classification Code Table (<b>Source_Classification_Code.rds</b>): This table provides a mapping from the SCC digit strings in the Emissions table to the actual name of the PM2.5 source.
 The sources are categorized in a few different ways from more general to more specific and you may choose to explore whatever categories you think are most useful.
-For example, source ¡°10100101¡± is known as ¡°Ext Comb /Electric Gen /Anthracite Coal /Pulverized Coal¡±.
+For example, source "10100101" is known as "Ext Comb /Electric Gen /Anthracite Coal /Pulverized Coal".

 You can read each of the two files using the <b>readRDS()</b> function in R. For example, reading in each file can be done with the following code: